ahmed-hannan/QuizVerse/README.md

 # QuizVerse
-A web project for Trivia enthusiats to enjoy
+A web project for Trivia enthusiasts to enjoy